bergie/bergie.github.com/_posts/2013-03-22-google-glass-future.md

 ## Consider the possibilities

 Since the privacy battle is already lost, shouldn't we instead focus on the possibilities they can bring?
 While Google has shown very little of the capabilities of the Glass software apart from videoconferencing and making web searches, various books can provide clues.

+Many of them describe a world where you can share with anybody what you see with your own eyes, or access any information without having to hold a bulky device.

 It is a little hard to provide good context of the use cases from the books just by short snippets, but here are some.
 Feel free to provide your own in the comments.

 In Daniel Suarez's [Daemon series](http://en.wikipedia.org/wiki/Daemon_%28technothriller_series%29), Glass-like devices are used for connecting and coordinating a full economy, called the Darknet.
 Here is a view of an office with augmented reality displays and [motion controls](https://www.leapmotion.com/):

 > The center of the room looked to be a staging area, bustling with your people, all wearing eyewear and gloves.
 To the side was a raised platformn lined with office chairs where a dozen people were grabbing, pulling, and pushing at invisible objects in the air.
 They were all speaking to unseen people, as though it were a call center.

+I could easily imagine manipulating my [flow based programs](http://noflojs.org) in this way.

 The Daemon series also feature other Google products, like [driverless cars](http://en.wikipedia.org/wiki/Google_driverless_car) and an augmented reality game much like [Ingress](http://www.ingress.com/).